 Our sales and marketing expenses consist primarily of personnel related costs for our sales and marketing functions, including salaries and other direct personnel-related costs.
 Additional expenses include marketing program costs and amortization of acquired customer relationships intangible assets.
-We expect our sales and marketing expenses will increase on an absolute dollar basis for the foreseeable future as we continue to increase investments to support our growth.
-We also anticipate that sales and marketing expenses will increase as a percentage of revenue in the near and medium-term.

 General and Administrative Expenses